kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 Any gem specifications inside the `group :development` block will only be examined if bundle is run in the development environment.
 (The other environments you can specify are :test and :production, and you can define new environments yourself.)
 Gem specifications outside of any group block are assumed to apply in all environments.

 Say `rerun -- rackup` in the terminal window to start your app and verify the app is running.
-Note that you need to put everything except `rerun` in quotes in order to make the command unambiguous in Cloud9.
 Now any detected changes will cause the server to restart automatically, similar to the use of `guard` to run specs.

 Modify `app.rb` to print a different message, and verify that the change is detected by rerun by again refreshing your browser tab with the running app.